jakobzhao/geog595/01_intro/readme.md

 **Keywords:** GeoHumanities, Phenomenology, Humanistic Geography.

+I am so delighted to learn you have registered this course.
+In this winter quarter, I hope you will have a productive learning opportunity for topics on digital geohumanities.
+You are supposed to read all the required papers by our meeting on Wednesday (1/8) and start preparing your statement of intent.
+If you have any questions, feel free to drop me a line or send me an email.

 ## Readings

 * Ihde, D. 2010.
 A phenomenology of technics (pp. 134-155).
 Chichester UK: Wiley-Blackwell.